zsoltiii/angular-cipher-dashboard/README.md

 # angular-cipher-dashboard

-This is just an angular based dashboard to play around with my other project [angular-cipher-filters](https://github.com/zsoltiii/angular-cipher-filters).
+This is just an angular based dashboard to play around with my other project [angular-cipher-filters](https://github.com/zsoltiii/angular-cipher-filters) and showcases the use of modular components called directives.

-Initial project skeleton was set up with [Yeoman](http://yeoman.io/) and showcases the use of modular components called directives.
+Initial project skeleton was set up with [Yeoman](http://yeoman.io/).

 ![screenshot](http://i.imgur.com/EV86C83.png "Angular Cipher Dashboard")

-To jump straight into it try the DEMO.

 # Installation